react-native-community/cli/docs/dependencies.md

 #### platforms.android.componentDescriptors

-> Note: Only applicable when new architecture is turned on.
+> Note: This field is deprecated and providing a value to it will have no effect.

-An array of custom component descriptor strings.
-By default they're generated based on `codegenNativeComponent` calls.
+Historically used to provide an array of custom component descriptor to register with the Interop Layer.
+[Since 0.74](https://github.com/reactwg/react-native-new-architecture/discussions/175) this field is ignored as the interop layer are automatic.

 #### platforms.android.cmakeListsPath